lamhq/tech-notes/frontend/html/3-sections.md

 *Let's say you have a blog.
 The blog has a site footer with an implicit `contentinfo` role.
 Each blog post can also have a `<footer>`.
 On your blog's main landing page, the browser, search engine, and screen reader know the main footer is the top-level footer, and that all the other footers are related to the posts in which they are nested.*

+Navigation elements within a footer don't have specific requirements.
+Generally, the footer will include corporate links, such as legal statements, about the company, and careers, and can lead to external sources, such as social media icons.

 ## Document structure